rundeck/docs/docs/manual/plugins/azure-plugins-overview.md

 You won't be able to see this value again after you leave this page.
 :::

-### Configure Azure Plugin Suite in Process Automation
+### Configure Azure Plugin Suite in Runbook Automation

 Authentication for the Azure plugins can be configured for the entire system or for an individual project.
 Credentials can be optionally be overwritten on a per-plugin basis, such as an individual Job Step.